-Today, the terms video wall processor and video wall controller are often used interchangeably.
-Their basic job is to segment video content for each display in a multi-display wall.
-A video wall processor is a video scaler that makes sure every source signal goes to the right screen with the right resolution.
-It takes an image and sends it to individual screens for display as one large, cohesive image.
-A video processor is in charge of taking the various inputs and putting them all together.
-An advanced video wall processor can take content from multiple sources for display on multiple screens.
-A video wall processor is similar to conventional video scalers, but with greater input, output and processing capabilities.
+There are many types of video wall processors to choose from depending on your application and your future needs.
+These days, the terms video wall processor and video wall controller are often used interchangeably.
+A video wall processor is mainly used for splitting video content for each display in a multi-display wall.
+This device also ensures that each source signal goes to the right screen with the right resolution.
+It takes one image and sends it to different screens to be displayed as one large, cohesive image.
+In short, we can say this device is responsible for taking various inputs and putting them all together to display them on a large screen.

-System control for multi-input and multi-window video walls can be performed in several ways.
-First, there is the video wall software that runs on the processor.
-This provides both content control and system management.
-Oftentimes administrators only want to allow users to have access to specific, pre-defined actions or control capabilities and no ability to change system management settings.
-A simple and commonly used solution is an external control system that sends commands to the control port of the video wall processor, typically through a serial (RS-232) or Ethernet (Telnet) port.
+The most common and simple solution is an external control system port that sends commands to the video wall processor's control port via a serial (RS-232) or Ethernet (telnet) port.
 Some systems also support control via HTTP or XML.
-Control systems with touch screens can be designed and customized for simple and intuitive operator control.
+Control systems with touchscreens can be designed and customized for simple and intuitive operator control.

 Need Help?
 Contact our experts at blackbox.com or 877-877-2269 to learn how you can set up your video wall system.